teokon/NLP-DRAFT-ERC/README.md

 # NLP-DRAFT-ERC
-LineConGat implementation with explainability methods Emoberta with explainability methods
+LineConGat implementation with Graph Explainabillity explainability methods.
+Emoberta with (all)explainability methods.
-Bert-ERC implementation (two stage traing Student-Teacher) with explainability methods on the Student PLM
+Bert-ERC implementation (two stage traing Student-Teacher) with explainability methods on the Student PLM.